Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 You should never attempt a roof repair alone.
 Having a partner with you is a critical safety measure.
 This person can hold the ladder steady, hand you tools, and most importantly, call for help immediately if an accident happens.
 Working with a spotter on the ground ensures someone is always aware of your situation.
 If the damage is severe and you have any doubts about your home’s structural integrity, the safest choice is to have everyone leave the building until a professional can perform an inspection.
 Your partner’s most important job might be convincing you that it’s time to call for help.

-Common DIY Repair Mistakes to Avoid
+Avoid These Common DIY Repair Mistakes

 When your roof is leaking, your first instinct is to fix it fast.
 While that urgency is understandable, a few common DIY mistakes can turn a manageable problem into a much bigger, more expensive one.
 A hasty repair can cause more leaks, damage your roof’s structure, or even lead to a serious injury.
 Before you climb a ladder, make sure you know what pitfalls to look out for.
 Getting a temporary fix right is just as important as the final repair, and avoiding these errors will protect your home and your safety.